chipsalliance/i3c-core/_sources/ext_cap.md.txt

 The term "RX" is used to denote instances in which the software performs a read to respond to an I3C Bus Write transaction
 :::

-#### Motivation and design choices (informative)

-* Width of the interface
-    * This TTI will be integrated in an SoC with 64b AXI as the System Bus
-    * CSRs in the I3C HCI specification are 32b wide, so it makes sense to use the same width
-    * Each System Bus read could potentially hold 2 CSRs
-        * **Recommended** Do not use the upper half of the word
-        * **Optimized** Read 2 CSRs (this specification does not define how to handle region boundaries and resulting errors)
-    * TTI Queues will also be 32b wide for the same reason
-* Communication scenarios with I3C Devices
-    * When a valid I3C frame appears and the `RnW` bit is set to Read, then Device has a timing constraint on providing valid data
-        * Typically, this is not a problem for simple sensors, which can prepopulate data
-        * Problem for a SoC
-            * Unknown response latency over System Bus
-            * Unknown ISR processing latency
-        * I2C solves this issue by using Clock Stretching by Target
-            * Prohibited by I3C Basic Specification
-        * I3C allows the Controller to stretch Clock (Section 5.1.2.5, I3C Basic)
-            * Does not alleviate Target side timing issues
-    * There are 2 designs which are considered here to increase robustness
-        * Write-first approach: Before each Read from this Device, a Write is issued to inform Target to prepare the payload
-            * Timing issue may still appear, but the timing budget is larger by a factor of (transfer length / bit length)
-        * Write-first Expect-IBI: Reads are only performed based on an IBI with Pending Read Notification (Section 5.1.6.2.2, I3C Basic).
-          Reads occur only when the Target Device has valid data, completely solves the timing issue, assuming that data length does not exceed buffer length.

-#### Boot

-The Target Device boots with bus operation disabled as per description of the `STBY_CR_ENABLE_INT` field in the `STBY_CR_CONTROL` register (section 7.7.11.1)

-#### Initialization

-The software is responsible for setting the `TARGET_XACT_ENABLE` bit in the `STBY_CR_CONTROL` register.

 #### Operation

 TTI is used to handle generic Read-Type and Write-Type transactions sent by the Active Controller on the I3C bus.